 Each year group is organised under the direction of the Head and Deputy Heads, and Assistant Head, who overview the curriculum.

 Every class in each year covers a similar curriculum - but will have individual interpretation depending on teacher interests and class needs.

 The work is aimed at covering the appropriate attainment targets which are detailed in the National Curriculum.

 Information and Communications Technology (ICT) - Click on STEM on the left to find out more

 The school has an extensive range of ICT resources including a large number of laptops, which are used flexibly around the school.

-Each class has a weekly teaching session in the Computing room and a further range of computers within the classrooms extend the use of ICT across the curriculum.
+Each class has access to a range of computers within the classrooms to extend the use of ICT across the curriculum.